SalvatoreRa/tabular-deep-learning-survey/README.md

 # How to cite

-If this repository has been useful for your work, consider citing this repository:
+If this repository has been useful for your work, consider citing the survey:

 BiB format for latex: